BrainStormCenter/Psychometric/README.md

 # Psychometric
-Scripts for processing data for the psychometric grant
+Scripts for processing data for the psychometric grant The scripts are to be run in the following order:
+1. JC_preprocessing
+2. JC_normc123
+3. JC_FCprepro.m
+4. JC_FCcalc.m
+5. JC_ROIFCcalc.m
+6. JC_rext_plot.m

+A new script will be added in the near future that will provide information about data quality and motion correction estimates.

 ## JC_preprocessing
 This script uses SPM12 to perform the following steps of preprocessing on all subjects